hannobraun/playground/2025-08-02_monobloc/README.md

 The name of the intrinsic is, where available, a common symbol (e.g. `+`, `*`, `/`); where necessary, an explicit variant of the name of the instruction (e.g.
 `count_leading_zeros`); and otherwise just the instruction name.

+The remainder of this design specifies some other intrinsic functions that are exposed, and how they are exposed.

 ### Bindings